porcinus/nc2png/README.md

 ### Compilation :
 Note before start:
+Depending on the way you compile this program, overhead will highly vary (Windows):
-- Compiling the program with Cygwin have tiny downside, doing it that way will require you to recover 26 dlls from Cygwin with a total size of 11.4Mb (excl program itself).
-Using Mingw (linux), it goes down to 3 dlls for a size under a Mb (incl program).
+- Cygwin64 : 26 dlls from Cygwin dirs with a total size of 11.4Mb (excl program).
+- Cross compile on Linux using Mingw : 3 dlls for a size under a Mb (incl program).
 - Instructions will be provided "as is".

 TODO...libGD,libpng,zlib...